Gladstone, Manitoba: Happy Rock

+Gladstone is often referred to as "Happy Rock", a play on the community's name: "happy" being another word for "glad", and "rock being another word for "stone".

-Gladstone is often referred to as "Happy Rock".
-This is the name given to the community's monument located along Highway 16 which acts as the symbol and mascot of the community.
-The Happy Rock monument also acts as the visitor information centre and is a vital part of the tourism in the community.
+This is the name given to the community's monument located along Highway 16, acting as the symbol and mascot of the community.
+The Happy Rock monument also acts as the visitor information centre and is a vital part of tourism in the community.
 On July 5, 2010, Canada Post made a commemorative stamp of the Happy Rock as part of its Roadside Attractions collection.

 Climate

+Railway station

+Gladstone is served by Via Rail's Winnipeg–Churchill train.